h8d13/TERCES/.github/SECURITY.md

 >[!TIP]
 > The better approach is to set priorities in the actual services themselves major providers all have this (Google, Github, etc...).
+> The second is to buy two keys (or more...) or get them sent to you by the manufacturing brands (please.)

 | Recovery Method | Attack Vector |
 |:----------------|:--------------|